Gradient Flow in Sparse Neural Networks and How Lottery Tickets Win: Abstract

 \section{Abstract}

 Sparse \glspl{nn} can match the generalization of dense \glspl{nn} using a fraction of the compute/storage for inference, and have the potential to enable efficient training.
 However, naively training unstructured sparse \glspl{nn} from random initialization results in significantly worse generalization, with the notable exceptions of \glspl{lt} and \gls{dst}.
-In this work, we attempt to answer: (1) why training unstructured sparse networks from random initialization performs poorly and; (2) what makes \glspl{lt} and \gls{dst} the exceptions?
-We show that sparse \glspl{nn} have poor gradient flow \emph{at initialization} and propose a modified initialization for unstructured connectivity.
+Through our analysis of gradient flow during training we attempt to answer: (1) why training unstructured sparse networks from random initialization performs poorly and; (2) what makes \glspl{lt} and \gls{dst} the exceptions?
+We show that sparse \glspl{nn} have poor gradient flow \emph{at initialization} and demonstrate the importance of using sparsity-aware initialization.
 Furthermore, we find that \Gls{dst} methods significantly improve gradient flow \emph{during training} over traditional sparse training methods.
 Finally, we show that \Glspl{lt} do not improve gradient flow, rather their success lies in re-learning the pruning solution they are derived from --- however, this comes at the cost of learning novel solutions.

 \glsresetall